-We recognise the criteria for admission to housing lists as set out in the Housing (Scotland) Act 2001 and Guidance on Housing Lists and Allocations (SEDD Circular 1/2002).
+We recognise the criteria for admission to housing lists as set out in the Housing (Scotland) Act 2001, Guidance on Housing Lists and Allocations (SEDD Circular 1/2002) and Social Housing Allocations in Scotland, Practice Guide.
 We admit all applicants aged 16 years and older to our housing register.